Timtech4u/webhook-express-example/README.md

 ```

 ### 4. Use the app
 Use the frontend app to do some mutations.
-If you create a new Todo in your browser, your action-express server should output the following log:
+If you create a new Todo in your browser, your webhook-express server should output the following log:

 ```sh
 created todo: